DylanMiftari/BUI_API/documentation/mine.md

             "id": "current mining resource id",
             "name": "current mining resource name"
         },
-        "hourlyIncome": "hourly income of the mine" // if "hourlyIncome" is present in with param }
+        "hourlyIncome": "hourly income of the mine", // if "hourlyIncome" is present in with param "mineLevel": { // if "level" is present in with param "level": "mine level",
+            "priceForNextLevel": "price to upgrade mine"
+        }
+    }
     ...
 ]